BeaulaEkka/BeaulaEkka/README.md

 - 👋 Hi, I’m @BeaulaEkka
+"Believe you can and you're halfway there." - Theodore Roosevelt      Cancel changes

+"I have had the pleasure of diving into multiple exciting roles in my career, from facilitating learning and development as a trainer, expressing my creativity as a graphic designer, and providing IT support.
+However, I've always had a natural curiosity and passion for coding, and now I'm finally ready to dive headfirst into the world of code development with enthusiasm and eagerness for what lies ahead!"

-- 👀 I’m interested in collaborating in projects.
+- 👀 I’m interested in collaborating in projects and finding a job.
 - 🌱 I’m currently learning Front End Development from Winc Academy, Amsterdam ++

-- 💞️ I’m looking to collaborate on HTML, CSS, JavaScript etc
+- 💞️ I’m looking to collaborate on HTML, CSS, JavaScript etc.
 - 📫 How to reach me :mail me ekka.beaula@gmail.com

 <!---